telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

 ## Configuration

-### Change of Drop-Down List Width
+### Change the List Width

-Customize the width of a drop-down list and change its dimensions by using the jQuery `width()` method.
+To customize the width of a drop-down list and change its dimensions, use the jQuery `width()` method.

 ###### Example